TAUSBV/dqf-data-connector/v3/DataConnectorDocumentation.md

 For any questions related to the usage of the DC API, please contact dqfapi@taus.net

 ## Terms of use - TAUS membership
-DC API is available to TAUS Business level subscribers or higher.
+DC API is available to all TAUS members.

 ## Server Info